Mads Hansen (speedway rider)

 Mads Hansen (born 26 June 2000) is a Danish speedway rider.

 Career

 Hansen was the European Under-19 champion in 2018.
 After finishing fifth during the 2020 Individual Speedway Junior World Championship he won the first series race of the 2021 Individual Speedway Junior World Championship, which was held at Stralsund.

 In 2022, he helped SES win the 2022 Danish Super League.
+In 2023 he won the Golden Helmet in Brokstedt and later in October 2023, he paired up with Rasmus Jensen to win a silver medal at the European Pairs championship.

+On 23 September 2025, Hansen overtook Michael Jepsen Jensen in the final and decisive heat against Smederna, which led to his team Västervik to its first Swedish Championship in 20 years.